bingyangchen/KM-software/System Design/System Design 101.md

 - Distributed lock

-  We can use a Redis string to acquire locks among distributed services.
+  We can use a Redis string to acquire locks among distributed services. ([Redis Lock](https://redis.io/docs/manual/patterns/distributed-locks/))

 - Counter